 Brexit information for residents and businesses

-The United Kingdom is in political discussions to leave the European Union (EU), commonly known as ‘Brexit’, following a referendum in 2016.
+The United Kingdom is in political discussions to leave the European Union (EU), commonly known as Brexit, after the referendum in 2016.

 More information on the 2016 EU Referendum and the result in the Scottish Borders is available in our Election Results section.